 Mount Hikurangi is revered by the Ngati Porou tribe as its sacred mountain.
 For them Mount Hikurangi is the resting place of Nukutaimemeha, the waka (canoe) of Maui, who is said to have fished up the North Island of New Zealand.

 To Ngati Porou, Mount Hikurangi was and is an integral part of their traditions and history.
 The association of the people and the mountain is recorded in waiata (song), haka (war dance), whakatauaki (tribal proverbs) and karakia (incantations).

 You can get to the park from:

-Motu township: Follow the signs from the Matawai township (located on State Highway 2 between Gisborne and Opotiki)
+Motu township: Follow the signs from the Matawai township (located on SH2 between Gisborne and Opotiki)

-Opotiki: Follow State Highway 35 to the Old Motu Road turnoff which heads inland to Toatoa.
+Opotiki: Follow SH35 to the Old Motu Road turnoff which heads inland to Toatoa.
 From here follow the Takaputahi Road to the park boundary.

 Know before you go

 Safety: The park covers 115,000 hectares of extremely rugged bush-clad land.
 Visitors should be experienced and capable in the outdoors and be prepared for sudden weather changes, cloud whiteouts and high winds on the ranges and rapidly rising water levels in rivers and streams.
 River levels in the area may be slow to drop.